PeteGozz/slim/README.md

 INTRODUCTION
 ------------

-    SLiM (Simple Login Manager) is a graphical login manager for X11.
+    SLiM (Simple Login Manager)
+	Is a graphical login manager for X11.
-    It aims to be simple, fast and independent from the various desktop environments.
+    It aims to be simple, fast and *independent* from the various desktop environments.
-    SLiM is based on latest stable release of Login.app by Per Lidén.
+    SLiM was based on latest stable release of Login.app by Per Lidén.

 Features:
 ..........